CDRT/docs/bios/settings/thinkstation/passwordpolicies.md

 <details><summary>Require SVP when Flashing</summary>

+Whether the supervisor password will be required when updating the system software.

 One of 2 options:

-1. Yes – the supervisor password will be required when updating the system software.
+1. Yes.
-2. **No** – the supervisor password will not be required when updating the system software.
-Default.
+2. **No** – Default.

 | WMI Setting name | Values | SVP Req'd | AMD/Intel |
 |:---|:---|:---|:---|